MassTransit/MassTransit/doc/source/overview/index.rst

 =========================

 MassTransit is a large framework, and there is a lot going on under the hood.
-To understand what is happening, there are a number of subject covered below that explain in detail how everything works.
+To understand what is happening, there are a number of subjects covered below that explain in detail how everything works.

 .. note::